 A podiatrist is someone who treats foot and ankle issues.
 Common issues that podiatrists treat include foot/ankle tendon injuries, fractures of the foot and ankle, bunion, hammertoes, ingrown toenails and plantar fasciitis.
 They also work closely with people who have diabetes to help prevent and treat wounds and infections.

 “Pain is your body’s way of telling something is wrong,” said Dr. Kerry Dernbach, Marshfield Clinic Health System podiatrist.
 “You can work through pain, but a tendon that’s inflamed can become a tendon torn, or a sore bone may turn into a stress fracture.”

 Like many areas of life, COVID-19 shifted everyday habits, including footwear.
 With many people working from home, more people were going barefoot or without shoes on a more regular basis.
 “As a result without the support that shoes provide, some people are experiencing plantar fasciitis and other tendon issues,” Dernbach said.

 Importance of foot health for diabetics

 People with diabetes can develop neuropathy, or numbness on their feet.
-Pain from a callus or blister is a warning sign.
-However, with numbness those warning signals are missed and it could become an open sore or infected.
+Callus and blisters can lead to open sore and infections in diabetics with neuropathy because they may not feel the pain that can be associated with these types of skin irritations.
 Dernbach encourages diabetes to always check their feet.
 “Use mirror to check the bottom of your feet if you need to,” she said.
 Look for areas calluses, ulcers or open sores and pressure wounds.
 Keep your skins in tact and avoid redness and cracks in your skin.